Low regularity error estimates for the time integration of 2D NLS: Local error estimates

 Note that

-We recall that we denote in the following by $u^\tau$ the extension of the solution of (\ref{p}) on $[0,T]$ defined in Remark \ref{remextension}.
+We recall that we denote in the following by $u^\tau$ the extension of the solution of \eqref{p} on $[0,T]$ defined in Remark~\ref{remextension}.
 This will not have any influence on the error estimates since we only care about the error on $[0,T]$.
-In the next theorem, we shall give an estimate of $\mathcal{E}_{loc}(t_k,\tau,u^\tau)$. \begin{theorem} For $s_0\in(0,2] $ and $u^\tau$ as in Remark \ref{remextension}, we have for $\tau$ sufficiently small
+In the next theorem, we shall give an estimate of $\mathcal{E}_{loc}(t_n,\tau,u^\tau)$.